alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 Of course, with non-optional braces.
 At least the `if (error) return callback(error)` was an invariant.

+### Variable Declarations

+This one looks inoffensive enough but can be most annoying.
+To declare and define (give value) a variable you use the `:=` operator:

+    a := 5

+While to just give a value to an existing variable you use the `=` operator:

+    var a string;
+    a = 5

+So, what happens is that if your code uses the same variable several times (for instance the ubiquitous `err`) you will find this joy:

+    err := callFirst()
+    err := callSecond()

+results in

+    main.go:10: no new variables on left side of :=

+Therefore you have to change the second invocation to:

+    err := callFirst()
+    err = callSecond()

+Ending one of the joys of programming, the ease of copy-paste.
+Or defining the variable ahead of time with this clumsy wart:

+    var err error

+Observe that the error message says "no new variables": it is OK to reuse `err` as long as there is a new variable there.

+    first, err := callFirst()
+    second, err := callSecond()

+This works!
+Don't ask me why it doesn't work with only `err`, just the compiler being helpful I guess.

 ### Just Making Shit Up

 Sometimes you get the impression that,